FuelLabs/sway-applications/airdrop/SPECIFICATION.md

 #### `constructor()`

 1. Allows the airdrop to begin and requires
-    1. A duration for the airdrop
+    1. A duration for when a user can claim the airdrop
-    2. A token to airdrop other users
+    2. An asset that a user can claim
     3. A pre-computed Merkle root

 #### `claim()`

-1. Allows a user to claim the tokens they have been allotted if,
+1. Allows a user to claim the asset they have been allotted if
-    1. They have a valid Merkle Proof
+    1. They have provided a valid Merkle Proof
     2. The deadline has not passed

 ### Airdrop State Checks